 During a football game in October 2006, Haynesworth removed the helmet of an opposing player and stomped on the player’s head.
 The player required 30 stitches to his head as a result.
 The NFL commissioner suspended Haynesworth for five games.

 Road rage is becoming more common on the roads today.
-If you suffer injuries at the hands of another driver, a Virginia personal injury lawyer can help.
-Contact Thomas McWeeney, a Virginia personal injury attorney at Koonz, McKenney, Johnson, DePaolis & Lightfoot.
+If you suffer injuries at the hands of another driver, a Northern Virginia personal injury lawyer can help.
+Contact Thomas McWeeney, a Virginia personal injury attorney at Koonz, McKenney, Johnson & DePaolis.